suunet/suunet/README.md

 ### 👨🏻‍💻　About Me

-💼 I work in contract software development.
+💼 I work in contract-based software development.
-✅ Testing is important.
+💻 I handle a wide range of tasks, from coding and project leadership to requirement definition and implementation.
-📐 I just like Hexagonal Architecture.
+☁ I hold an AWS certification and am working toward earning more.
 🐹 Recently, I've been learning Go.
-💻 I handle a wide range of tasks, from coding and PL to requirement definition and implementation.
+📐 I simply like Hexagonal Architecture.
-☁ I hold an AWS certification and aim to earn more.
+✅ Testing is essential.

 ### 🛠　Skills